hamdy-cufe-eng/Image-Viewer/README.md

 ## About

- Advanced Dicom Viewer with multiple features, Simplified interface for viewing/displaying data .
+ Advanced Image Viewer with multiple features, Simplified interface for viewing/displaying data .

 ## 💻 Built Using <a name = "tech"></a>